eh-sora99/the-eh-sora-lenovo-thinkpad-x250/README.md

 I will add more stuff here as I go and know more about the device.

 # The Lenovo ThinkPad X250 specs
-CPU:
+CPU: Intel Core i7-5600U
-GPU:
+GPU: Mesa Intel® HD Graphics 5500
-RAM:
+RAM: 8 GB DDR3L (single channel) (I will upgrade it to 16 GB later)
-Storage:
+Storage: 500 GB PNY SSD
-Display:
+Display: 1366x768 (I don't know the panel model)
-Battery:
+Battery: It has 2 batteries (one internal and one removable)
-Other:
+Other: I don't know